Palmgrenoskari/league_site/README.md

 # league_site
-About to start building a League of legends analytics site
+Building a League of Legends Analytics App.
+Name is still unknown, really depends on domain prices ^^

 Trying to get a Dev API key soon.
 Current rate limit of 100 requests every 2 minutes is a bottleneck for further development.